zelbanna/rims/README.md

 ############# RIMS - REST based Infrastructure Management System ###############

-The RIMS is an API first based system to manage infrastructure: racks, pdus, consoles, devices, services etc.
+RIMS is an API first based system to manage infrastructure: racks, pdus, consoles, devices, services etc.

-RIMS uses the concept of nodes and servers (services on nodes).
+The system uses a concept of nodes and servers (i.e. services on nodes).
-- A node is any REST base system (e.g. openstack etc)
+- A node is any REST base interface to a system (e.g. openstack etc), all nodes have an ID and a URL
-- There is a master node that keeps a centralized database and settings for all other (system) nodes.
+- There is a 'master' node that keeps a centralized database and settings for all other (system) nodes.
 - There are system nodes which are registered with the master during install and fetch settings from the master
 - a Service can be DNS server, DHCP server, NOTIFY (e.g. slack), and so on.
 They run on nodes (using the node REST interface for communication